Links

 By clicking on the title of each proposal we can see more detailed information about it.

 At the bottom of this information page, we find the Milestones section.
 This section is used to publish the evolution of the proposals that have been selected.
-A timeline will be published on the public page of the proposal with all the milestones.
+A timeline will be published on the public page of the proposal listing all the milestones.

 Administration >Proposal progress panel.